Configure Backup Location (Federated Mode)

 -

 noteThe Owner role on the Azure Storage account does not grant access to blob data.
-The Storage Blob Data Contributor role must be explicitly assigned.
+You must explicitly assign the appropriate role for your storage type (Storage Blob Data Contributor for standard storage, or the custom role for immutable storage).
 Without this, Stork cannot read or write backup data even if the identity has Owner-level access.

 -